-The firm offers new clients a free one hour consultation for any Family related matter.
+Our firm offers new clients a free one hour consultation for most family related matters.

 Helsons LLP is a leading Family Law Firm in Halton Hills with seven lawyers offering services in family law.
 The firm handles sophisticated and difficult family law matters from property, trusts and support issues to international child mobility.
 Our first priority is to explore the possibility of settlement satisfactory to all parties in light of the expense of litigation .
 The lawyers in the firm have significant experience in negotiating complicated Marriage Contracts, Cohabitation Agreements and Separation Agreements.
 Lawyers of the firm have extensive experience in litigation of family law disputes including issues related to Divorce, Custody, Child and Spousal Support, Pensions, Trusts, and Taxation.

 With a combined 50 years of experience the firm has become a leader in Family Law matters with the majority of our clients coming from recommendations from former matrimonial clients.
 Individuals who are about to be Married or Separated should seek the advice of a lawyer in order to ascertain their rights under the law.

 On this website we have tried to inform you of some of the basics on Family Law.
 It should not be considered a full treatment of the topics.
 Please bear in mind that Family Law at times can be complicated.
 There are many pitfalls in this area.
 You can take steps that unknowingly jeopardize your rights and may affect you for the rest of your life.

 Please talk to us before you take any major steps toward Marriage or Separation.